Working and Learning

 - Not help or invite non-students onto the College premises – inform staff immediately if non-students are on the premises.
 Visitors must report to Main Reception.
 Students found accompanying non-invited individuals onto College premises including known suspended or excluded students, will themselves be suspended.

 - Report to reception if you feel unwell and need to see a First Aider.

 - Let Student Services know if you have to leave College during your timetabled day and will miss lessons as a result of illness or other emergency.

 - Take responsibility for your use of ICT and make sure that such usage is safe, responsible and legal.
 No ICT device, whether College provided or personally owned, may be used for the bullying or harassment of others in any form.
 Any student who is found to have breached the ICT Acceptable Use Policy will be subject to College Disciplinary Procedures, and may also result in a temporary or permanent ban from ICT use – remember, such use is a privilege not a right.

 - Look after your valuables (try not to bring anything that is not essential to College as the College cannot be held responsible for loss/damage).

 - Register your motor vehicle/motorcycle with the College and drive safely with due care, consideration and attention at all times to other drivers and pedestrians.

 Respect the environment:

-- Help to keep the College clean and tidy, especially the café, by clearing tables and returning your trays, and in open break out and other areas by disposing of any rubbish using the bins provided.
+- Help to keep the College clean and tidy, especially the café, by clearing tables and returning your trays.
+In open break out and other areas, dispose of any rubbish using the bins provided.